CF Industries Holdings (CF): A Comprehensive Analysis of Its Mar

-CF Industries Holdings (CF, Financial) experienced a daily gain of 1.31%, with a three-month gain of 16.9%.
-The company's Earnings Per Share (EPS) stands at 12.08.
-But the question remains: is the stock fairly valued?
-This article aims to provide an in-depth analysis of CF Industries Holdings' valuation.
-Let's dive into the financials.
+CF Industries Holdings Inc (CF, Financial) recently experienced a daily gain of 1.26%, and a commendable 3-month gain of 22.41%.
+With an Earnings Per Share (EPS) of 12.08, the question arises: Is the stock fairly valued?
+This article provides a comprehensive valuation analysis of CF Industries Holdings, encouraging readers to delve into the financial intricacies of the company.

 Understanding the GF Value

-The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
-It is calculated based on historical trading multiples, a GuruFocus adjustment factor based on past performance and growth, and future business performance estimates.
+The GF Value represents the current intrinsic value of a stock, derived from GuruFocus' exclusive method.
 The GF Value Line on our summary page provides an overview of the fair value at which the stock should ideally be traded.
+This is calculated based on three factors:

-According to GuruFocus Value calculation, CF Industries Holdings appears to be fairly valued.
-This suggests that the long-term return of its stock is likely to be close to the rate of its business growth.
+CF Industries Holdings' stock shows every sign of being fairly valued based on the GuruFocus Value calculation.
+At its current price of $87.03 per share, CF Industries Holdings has a market cap of $16.80 billion and the stock shows every sign of being fairly valued.
+Because CF Industries Holdings is fairly valued, the long-term return of its stock is likely to be close to the rate of its business growth.

 Link: These companies may deliver higher future returns at reduced risk.